thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="export-one"}
 To export one object:

-1. Navigate to the Pinboard, Answer, or Worksheet you want to export.
+1. Navigate to the Pinboard, Answer, View, or Worksheet you want to export.

 2. Click the three-dot icon, and select **Export as .tsl**.